Git Quick Start Guide

 filename Plugins/HotPatcher/HotPatcher/Source/HotPatcherCore/Private/CreatePatch/PatcherProxy.cpp

-Clear all commit history
+Clear all history records

 1. Create a new branch: